Vannevar Bush Award

 Nominations must include:

-- A current curriculum vita without publications (limit to 5 pages).
+- A current curriculum vita without publications (no more than 5 pages).

-- A narrative statement (limit to 8 pages) addressing the candidate's activities and contributions related to the
+- A narrative statement (no more than 8 pages) addressing the candidate's activities and contributions related to the selection criteria.

 - Contact information for award candidate and nominator (mailing address, email address, and phone number).